Deploying from a Monorepo

 - main.py

-To deploy these as two separate services on Seenode, you would create two applications and configure the Root Directory for each.
+To deploy these as two separate services on seenode, you would create two applications and configure the Root Directory for each.

 -